 Custom Controls

-Powerpipe makes it easy to create your own controls and benchmarks.
-This allows you to define the controls that are important to you and your organization, and organize them in a way that reflects your organization's standards and practices.
-(Of course, there are controls and benchmarks already available in mods on the Powerpipe Hub as well if you don't want to write your own).
+Many controls and benchmarks are available in mods on the Powerpipe Hub.
+But if these don't meet your needs, Powerpipe makes it easy to create your own controls and benchmarks that are important to you and your organization, and organize them in a way that reflects your organization's standards and practices.

 Tutorial